 The IPA is a membership organisation for those in insolvency practice or involved in insolvency-related work.
 It has around 2,000 individual and firm members and students.
-In terms of the number of IPs regulated it is the second largest of the five Recognised Professional Bodies (RPBs) recognised by the Secretary of State for Energy and Industrial Strategy (BEIS), under the Insolvency Act 1986 for the purposes of authorising and regulating insolvency practitioners (IPs) in the UK.
+In terms of the number of IPs regulated it is the second largest of the four Recognised Professional Bodies (RPBs) recognised by the Secretary of State for Energy and Industrial Strategy (BEIS), under the Insolvency Act 1986 for the purposes of authorising and regulating insolvency practitioners (IPs) in the UK.
 It is the only one of the bodies solely involved in insolvency.
 Additionally, we undertake monitoring and inspection activities under contract for those practitioners authorised by the Association of Chartered Certified Accountants (ACCA).

 Our principal aim is to promote and maintain high standards of performance and professional conduct amongst those engaged in insolvency (and related) practice.
 We also look to encourage wider knowledge and understanding of insolvency within and outside the insolvency profession through access to our qualifications and membership and through exposure and discussion of insolvency issues which affect the profession, its stakeholders and the general public.

 The IPA maintains a leading role in the development of professional insolvency standards.
 Our IPs are licensed in relation to formal insolvencies conducted in England, Wales, Scotland and Northern Ireland on the basis of extensive experience and having passed exacting insolvency and related examinations.
 IPs are required to maintain their knowledge and understanding while licensed through continuing professional education programmes.
 Our IPs are subject to annual review/renewal of their licences and three-yearly inspections focussed on professional standards, quality and value.